varunsubhash/Music-Generation-using-RNN/README.md

 - Character RNN became popular because of the blog by Andrej Karpathy.
 The link to that blog is mentioned below. http://karpathy.github.io/2015/05/21/rnn-effectiveness.

--The data for this is obtained from the link => http://abc.sourceforge.net/NMD/.
+- The data for this is obtained from the link => http://abc.sourceforge.net/NMD/.
 - To reduce complexity only the jigs file containing 340 tunes will be used.
+- The input.text contains the tune and the tunes are concatenated with each other.